DiscordBot-PMMP/DiscordBot/API.md

 if its `resolved` it means the request was handled successfully, in this scenario it means message was sent successfully.

-if its `rejected` it means something happened, and it failed to finish the request successfully, in this scenario it means the message did not get sent, and a Throwable exception will be passed back.
+if its `rejected` it means something happened, and it failed to finish the request successfully, in this scenario it means the message did not get sent, and a `ApiRejection` (exception) will be passed back.

 #### API Promise example: